• 4,000 firms

 Is voice biometrics accurate enough for banking?

-Yes, when paired with liveness detection and a second factor.
-Tier-1 banks like HSBC and Citi report accuracy above 99% under typical call conditions, with false-accept rates well below 1%.
+Yes, when it is paired with liveness detection and a second factor.
+Tier-1 banks including HSBC and Citi report accuracy above 99% under typical call conditions, with false-accept rates well below 1%.

 Can a recording of my voice fool the system?

-Replay attacks are the oldest threat and most systems now detect them through channel analysis and challenge-response checks.
-Deepfake clones are the newer risk, which is why liveness detection has become a standard layer.
+Replay attacks are the oldest threat, and most systems now catch them through channel analysis and challenge-response checks.
+Deepfake clones are the newer risk, which is why liveness detection has become a standard layer rather than an upgrade.

 How long does enrolment take?

 About 20–30 seconds of natural speech for a passive voiceprint, or one to three repetitions of a passphrase for active mode.
-Many banks enrol customers silently on their first call rather than running a separate enrolment session.
+Many banks enrol customers quietly on their first call instead of running a separate session.

 What’s the difference between voice biometrics and speech recognition?

-Voice biometrics identifies the speaker.
-Speech recognition transcribes the words.
-They often run on the same audio stream but answer different questions, so most contact centres deploy both.
+Voice biometrics identifies the speaker; speech recognition transcribes the words.
+They often run on the same audio stream but answer different questions, so most contact centres deploy both side by side.

 Does voice biometrics work across languages and accents?

-Yes, because the voiceprint encodes physical traits like vocal tract shape rather than the words spoken.
-Accuracy can dip slightly for very heavy colds or for callers using a different language from their enrolment sample, but modern models handle accent variation well.
+Yes, because the voiceprint encodes physical traits such as vocal tract shape rather than the words spoken.
+Accuracy can dip for a caller with a heavy cold, or when the call language differs from the enrolment sample.

 Is voice data subject to GDPR or HIPAA?

-Yes.
-A voiceprint is biometric personal data under GDPR Article 9 and is treated as protected health information under HIPAA when collected by a covered entity, so storage, consent, and retention controls all apply.
+Yes, a voiceprint is biometric personal data under GDPR Article 9 and protected health information under HIPAA when a covered entity collects it.

 Companies you might be interested in